hubotio/hubot-mock-adapter/README.md

-# mock adapter for unit-testing Hubot
+# Mock adapter for unit-testing Hubot

 I've whacked together a couple of Hubot scripts, but then they started getting more complicated.
 TDD is really the ONLY way to do any kind of meaningful